Free Safety Glasses

 Safety Glasses

-Children’s Hospital & Medical Center is spreading awareness about eye safety ahead of the Independence Day holiday by offering free safety glasses to the public, made possible by support from Ameritas.
+Children’s Nebraska is spreading awareness about eye safety ahead of the Independence Day holiday by offering free safety glasses to the public, made possible by support from Ameritas.
 With Ameritas’ generous donation of $15,000, more than 4,000 pairs of safety glasses will be available for families in Lincoln and Omaha.

-“Severe injuries related to fireworks are becoming more common every year and can easily be prevented,” says Paul Rychwalski, MD, chief of opthamology at Children’s Hospital & Medical Center.
+“Severe injuries related to fireworks are becoming more common every year and can easily be prevented,” says Paul Rychwalski, MD, chief of opthamology at Children’s Nebraska.
 “Fireworks and sparklers are incendiary, explosive devices that can burn at temperatures up to 2,200 degrees Fahrenheit and even brief contact with the delicate tissues of the eye can cause devastating burns.”

 According to a report by the U.S. Consumer Product Safety Commission, 11,500 people were treated in U.S. hospital emergency departments for fireworks injuries in 2021.
 An estimated 15 percent of those injuries involved eyes, and 65 percent of all fireworks injuries are to bystanders.
 Eye injuries from fireworks can be especially severe because of the combination of force, heat and chemicals.